hardaker/draft-pwouters-powerbind/README.md

 Internet-Draft           Delegation Only DNSKEYs              April 2020

-5.  _underscore label exception

-   Some protocols, such as the DANE protocol [RFC6698] use a number of labels that start with an underscore (_) prefix to publish information about the zone itself.
-For example, the TLSA record for www.example.com is published at the location _443._tcp.www.example.com.
+   www.example.com is published at the location _443._tcp.www.example.com.
 These records are semantically part of the zone itself and are not delegated child zones.
 Any chain of